tabishaliansari/tabishaliansari/README.md

 ## 🤖 Tabish Ali Ansari 🖥️
 > - Artificial Intelligence and Data Science protege.
 > - Bachelor of Technology student at AISSMS Institute of Information Technology.
-> - Results-driven student pursuing a Bachelor's in Artificial Intelligence and Data Science.
-> - Fluent in Python3 and skilled in modules and libraries.
+> - Well versed with Python3 and skilled in modules and libraries.
-> - Actively engaged in coursework and competitions, demonstrating leadership, communication, and problem-solving abilities.
+> - Actively engaged in coursework, hackathons and competitions, demonstrating leadership, communication, and problem-solving abilities.
 > - Eager to contribute innovative solutions in a dynamic tech environment.
 ***
 🌟 **Objective**: To contribute meaningfully to the ever-evolving landscape of artificial intelligence and data science, pushing the boundaries of what's possible and making a positive impact on the world.